 What Is Czech Smažený sýr?

 - For a perfect result, repeat steps 3 and 4.
-The cheese will not leak out during frying.

 TIP: Dip the cheese in cold water before coating if you want the flour to stick to the cheese better.

 If you don‘t want the cheese to ooze out during frying, coat it twice in the beaten eggs and breadcrumbs – the crust will be thicker then.